MaxSmile/Vasilkoff.com/_portfolio/erabanq-com.md

 ### Core Technologies:
 - **React.js**: Utilized for its efficient UI rendering and interactive features, ensuring a smooth user experience.
 - **HTML and CSS**: Forms the backbone of the platform’s design, offering a clean and accessible interface.
-- **Comprehensive Tech Stack**: Supported by Laravel, Next.js, Node.js, and an array of other technologies to ensure robust performance and scalability.
+- **Comprehensive Tech Stack**: Supported by Laravel, Next.js, NodeJS, and an array of other technologies to ensure robust performance and scalability.

 ### Features and Benefits:
 - **Cost Reduction**: By facilitating direct account-to-account transfers, Erabanq helps businesses save on the hefty fees associated with traditional payment methods.